 There is a range of chemicals registered for controlling mildews but very few chemicals are effective on white blister.
 Growers and nursery operators have variable success with chemical treatments because spray coverage and spray timing affect the level of control achieved, especially by non-systemic products.

-Foliar pest management requires a good understanding of:
+Foliar pest management requires a good understanding of the:

-- The fungi involved - The periods during which the crops are most susceptible - The environmental conditions that favour the pathogens
+- Fungi involved - Periods during which the crops are most susceptible - Environmental conditions that favour the pathogens.